 These measures have started taking some heat out of the market, with sales and investment in property cooling slightly in the second quarter.

 The cooling effect is most visible in China's the biggest cities.
-Price growth in Shenzhen, Shanghai and Beijing slowed to 2.7 percent, 8.6 percent and 10.7 percent, respectively, from a year earlier.
+Shenzhen, Shanghai and Beijing price growth slowed to 2.7 percent, 8.6 percent and 10.7 percent, respectively, from a year earlier.

 Nonetheless, real estate investment and sales growth both sped up in June after slowing in May, most likely due to more robust demand in smaller centres that have been encouraged to reduce inventory and are not subject to the strict curbs at work in bigger cities.

-Luoyang, a third-tier city in central Henan province, topped the list in June, with prices of new units up 2.3 percent on month, compared with a 1.3 percent gain in May, taking the annual growth to 10.2 percent.
+For example, Luoyang, a third-tier city in central China's Henan province, topped the list in June, with prices of new units rising 2.3 percent on-month, compared to a 1.3 percent gain in May, taking the annual growth to 10.2 percent.